The Autobiography of My Body

-The Autobiography of My Body is a novel by the American writer David Guy set in 1980s Pittsburgh, Pennsylvania.
+The Autobiography of My Body is the fourth novel by the American author David Guy, set in 1980s Pittsburgh, Pennsylvania.

 It tells the story of the sexual liberation of Charles Bradford, who after a bad marriage has returned to his hometown to be near his ailing father.
 There he meets Andrea, a feminist and political activist, and they start a torrid affair that forces him to reexamine his life.

 Reaction

 The New York Times called it "an intimate portrait of a man torn between appetite and intellect, a sort of Portnoy's Complaint for gentiles" and a "painstaking explication of habit and longing" in an ambiguous review.